apache/comdev-site/source/contributors/asf-volunteers.md

 by a Web Component loaded for this page.
 -->

+**TODO**: add an "edit in GitHub" link pointing to the right page so that people can add their names

 * bdelacretaz # mentor, speaker # French, English, some German # https://grep.codeconsult.ch # Switzerland
 * curcuru # mentor, speaker # English # https://shanecurcuru.org/ # Boston, MA, US
 * rbowen # mentor, speaker # English, ? # https://drbacchus.com/ # N/A